padalingam4648-atman/Securing-Data-Encryption-Using-the-Homomorphic-Encryption/replit.md

 ## How to Use

+### Method 1: Using the Workflow (Recommended)
+1. Click the "Run" button in Replit - it will process the included `sample.txt` file
+2. To process your own file, update the workflow command in the Replit interface
+3. (Optional) Set the `DROPBOX_ACCESS_TOKEN` environment variable to enable Dropbox upload

+### Method 2: Using the Shell
-1. Run the application from the Replit console
+1. Open the Shell tab in Replit
-2. Provide the path to a text file when prompted
-3. Enter your Dropbox access token when requested
+2. Run: `python "Securing Cloud Storage Using Homomorphic Encryption.py" your_file.txt`
+3. (Optional) Set the `DROPBOX_ACCESS_TOKEN` environment variable to enable Dropbox upload

-4. The application will:
+The application will:
 - Convert the file to ASCII
 - Encrypt it using homomorphic encryption
 - Compress the encrypted file
-   - Upload to your Dropbox account
+- Upload to Dropbox (if access token is configured) or save locally

 ## File Structure
 ```
 .
 ├── Securing Cloud Storage Using Homomorphic Encryption.py  # Main application
+├── sample.txt                                              # Sample input file
 ├── .gitignore                                              # Git ignore patterns
 ├── pyproject.toml                                          # Python dependencies
 └── replit.md                                               # This documentation